fszale/resume/README.md

 - Delivered data lake and initiated migration of advanced analytics and reporting to the trusted data warehouse.
 - Delivered client portal to expand client success capabilities.
 - Reduced operational expenses by 25%.
-- Implemented critical metrics and reduced support issue occurrences to near zero.
+- Implemented metrics driven culture and reduced support issue occurrences to near zero.
 - Improved issue resolution time by 500%.
 - Assisted in the implementation of an Enterprenurial Operating System (EOS) across the organization.
 - Built a team focused on client support, big data, APIs and performance driven digitial marketing.